zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

     Because the Cross Memory Server provides priviledges services, its load libraries require APF-authorization.
 To check whether a load library is APF-authorized, you can issue the following TSO command:

     ```
-    D PROG,APF,DSNAME=ZWES.SISLOAD
+    D PROG,APF,DSNAME=ZWEX.SISLOAD
     ```
     where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

     To dynamically add a load library to the APF list if the load library is not SMS-managed, issue the following TSO command:

     ```
-    SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,VOLUME=volser
+    SETPROG APF,ADD,DSNAME=ZWEX.SISLOAD,VOLUME=volser
     ```
     If the load library is SMS-managed, issue the following TSO command:
     ```
-    SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,SMS
+    SETPROG APF,ADD,DSNAME=ZWEX.SISLOAD,SMS
     ```
     where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

 1. Add a PARMLIB member:

-    When started, the ZWEXMSTC started task must find a valid ZWESISPxx PARMLIB member.
-The `xmem-server/files/zss/SAMPLIB/ZWESIP00` file contains the default configuration values.
-You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWEXMSTC started task JCL.
+    When started, the ZWEXMSTC started task must find a valid ZWEXMPxx PARMLIB member.
+The `xmem-server/files/zss/SAMPLIB/ZWEXMP00` file contains the default configuration values.
+You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWEX.SISAMP that is specified in the ZWEXMSTC started task JCL.

 1. Configure SAF:

     The Cross Memory Server performs a sequence of SAF checks to protect its services from unauthorized callers.
-To do this, it uses the FACILITY class and a `ZWES.IS` entry.
-Valid callers must have READ access to the `ZWES.IS` profile.
+To do this, it uses the FACILITY class and a `ZWEX.IS` entry.
+Valid callers must have READ access to the `ZWEX.IS` profile.
 Those callers include the STC user under which the ZWESVSTC started task runs.
 It is recommended that you also grant READ access to the STC user under which the ZWEXASTC started task runs.

-    To activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the ZWESVSTC and ZWEXASTC users, issue the following commands.
+    To activate the FACILITY class, define a `ZWEX.IS` profile, and grant READ access to the ZWESVSTC and ZWEXASTC users, issue the following commands.
 (The commands assume that you will run the ZWESVSTC STC under the IZUSVR user):

     - If you use RACF, issue the following commands: